 An additional step was taken for the refueling emissions.
-Colorado submitted point emissions for refueling for some counties7.
+Colorado submitted point emissions for refueling for some counties8.
 For these counties, the EPA zeroed out the onroad estimates of refueling (i.e., SCCs =220xxxxx62) so that the states' point emissions would take precedence.
 The onroad refueling emissions were zeroed out using the adjustment factor file (CFPRO) and Movesmrg.
-For more detailed information on the methods used to develop the 2014 onroad mobile source emissions and the input data sets, see Section 6.6 of the 2014NEIv1 TSD.